-Our board of directors has established an audit committee, a compensation committee and a nominating and governance committee.
+Our board of directors has established an audit committee, a compensation committee, a nominating and governance committee, and a commercialization committee.
 Our board of directors may establish other committees to facilitate the management of our business.
 The composition and functions of each committee are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-The charter of each committee is available on our corporate website at https://ir.heartbeam.com/corporate-governance-documents.
+The charter of each committee is available on our corporate website at https://ir.heartbeam.com/corporate-governance/governance-documents.